ignytis/barp/README.md

 $ barp run -t $PWD/docs/examples/barp.d/task_templates/command.cfg:print_env_vars
 Here is an env var from task: "test"; Here is an env var from profile: "abc_docker"
 ```

+## Some ideas for implementation

+### Event listeners

+Catch events like "before task start", "after task end", etc

+### Task transformers

+If task template is incompatible with some executor, transformers could convert it into compatible one.

+### Project management

+Combine tasks into projects + compile projects, like Apache Airflow

+## Standard library of executors

+- Kubernetes job
+- SSH
+- Python file